 There's no doubt people love their share of spicy food.
 Whether it be from hot sauce or spicy peppers, there are a number of ways to increase the heat level in any dish.
 When it comes to peppers, it easy to distinguish the difference between common ones like bell peppers, poblanos and habaneros.
-However, when it comes to serrano and jalapeño peppers, it can get a bit confusing.
+However, when it comes to serrano vs jalapeño peppers, it can get a bit confusing.

 So, what is the real difference between serranos vs. jalapeños?
 Here's what you need to know about these two peppers.